ChilliCream/graphql-workshop/docs/3-understanding-dataLoader.md

    }
    ```

-1. Create a `SessionSpeaker` class with the following code:
+1. Create a `SessionSpeaker.cs` class with the following code:

    ```csharp
    namespace ConferencePlanner.GraphQL.Data